jsiek/B522-PL-Foundations/Unification.lagda.md

       | subst-vec-invariant {n} {Ns}{z}{σ}{M} σzM = refl
 ```

-Here is the corollary, that substitution preserves the unification of
+To prove that substitution preserves the unification of one equation,
-one equation.
-We reason equationally in three steps, applying
+we reason equationally in three steps, applying `subst-invariant` in
-`subst-invariant` in reverse, then the second premise, and then
+reverse, then the second premise, and then `subst-invariant` in the
-`subst-invariant` in the forward direction.
+forward direction.

 ```
   subst-pres-equation : ∀{L}{N}{x}{σ}{M}